rjcmarkelz/BIS180L_web/_posts/2015-04-02-0-Intro-to-git.md

 To add files for git to track you use `git add`.

-When you have made some changes to your project and you want to __commit__ those changes to the repository you use `git commit`.
+When you have made some changes to your project and you want to __commit__ those changes to the repository you use `git commit` typically with the option `-m` to include a brief message about the changes made.

 If you are collaborating with others, or just want to share your project, you will want to set up a __remote repository__.
 One common (and free!) hosting site is [GitHub](https://github.com/).
-When you want to add your changes to the remote repository you __push__ to the repository using 'git push'.
+When you want to add your changes to the remote repository you __push__ to the repository using `git push`.
 When you want to download changes that others have made then you want to __pull__ changes using `git pull`.

 ## Learn about git using an online tutorial

-Now lets see some of this in action.
+Now let's see some of this in action.

 To learn how to create and interact with a repository, please do [this tutorial](https://try.github.io/levels/1/challenges/1)

 Keep track of what each command that you learn does by making notes for yourself in a markdown document (perhaps gitNotes.md)

-## Now lets try it in real life.
+## Now let's try it in real life.

 First get a [GitHub](https://github.com/) account

 ### Make a repository and collaborate

-Work in a group of 2 or 3 people
+Work in a group of 2 or 3 people.
+Each partner should follow along with what the others are doing so you are versed in all steps.

 Designate one of you to create a new repository.
 This is Partner 1.